cassian-bot/cassian/README.md

 ## Deploy to Gigalixir

-**Note**: As Heroku as the same config of buildpacks as Gigalixir, this could theoretically be deployed on Heroku the same way.

 Gigalixir uses buildpacks just like Heroku.
 Currently the bot has buildpacks set and it is almost ready to be deployed.
 You'll just have to set a couple of variables.
 It's easy to set them.
 You can either set them via the the panel on Gigalixir or:

 ```bash